TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 4/Romans 4.22.md

 ---

-Wherefore also it was reckoned unto him for righteousness.
+Therefore it also was "reckoned to him for righteousness."